mcous/js/actions/setup/README.md

 # mcous/js/actions/setup

-Install Node, pnpm, and dependencies with caching.
+Install Node, pnpm, and dependencies with caching in a GitHub Actions workflow of a JS project.

 ## Usage